 Guest of Honor Rebecca Roanhorse is a Nebula and Hugo Award-winning speculative fiction writer and the recipient of the 2018 Campbell Award for Best New Writer.
 Her short fiction has also been a finalist for the Sturgeon, Locus and World Fantasy awards.
 Her novel Trail of Lightning was selected as an Amazon, B&N, Library Journal, and NRP Best Books of 2018, among others, and is a Nebula award finalist for 2019.
 Her short fiction can be found in Apex Magazine, New Suns, and various other anthologies.
 Her non-fiction can be found in Uncanny Magazine, Strange Horizons, and How I Resist: Activism and Hope for a New Generation(Macmillan).
 She lives in Northern New Mexico with her husband, daughter, and pug.
 Find more at https://rebeccaroanhorse.com/ and on Twitter at @RoanhorseBex.

 Toastmaster Marshall Ryan Maresca is a fantasy and science-fiction writer living in Austin with his wife and son.
-He is the author of the Maradaine Novels: The Thorn of Dentonhill, A Murder of Mages, The Alchemy of Chaos, An Import of Intrigue, The Holver Alley Crew, The Imposters of Aventil, Lady Henterman’s Wardrobe, and The Way of the Shield, published by DAW Books and Hugo-winning Best Editor Sheila Gilbert.
+He is the author of the Maradaine novels: The Thorn of Dentonhill, A Murder of Mages, The Alchemy of Chaos, An Import of Intrigue, The Holver Alley Crew, The Imposters of Aventil, Lady Henterman’s Wardrobe, The Way of the Shield, and A Parliament of Bodies, published by DAW Books and Hugo-winning Best Editor Sheila Gilbert.
 His work also appeared in Norton Anthology of Hint Fiction and Rick Klaw’s anthology Rayguns Over Texas.
 He also has had several short plays produced.
 Marshall is a past Director of the ArmadilloCon Writers’ Workshop.
-Upcoming books include A Parliament of Bodies (March 2019) and Shield of the People (October 2019).
+Upcoming is Shield of the People (October 2019).
 For more, check out http://mrmaresca.com and on Twitter, @marshallmaresca.

 Fan Guest Dan Tolliver has been working in Central Texas fandom for over 20 years.
 He ran ArmadilloCon’s art show several times.
 He chaired or co-chaired ArmadilloCon four times.
 An avid photographer, Dan’s work has appeared in fannish publications including the cover of the ArmadilloCon 22 program book.
 Dan is the longtime historian for the Fandom Association of Central Texas (FACT), ArmadilloCon’s sponsoring organizing.
 In that role, he archives documents and photographs documenting the history of Central Texas fandom.